 Strong communication and relationships are important to us.

-Throughout the year you will be given opportunities to be involved in our community and to familiarise yourself with your child's programs.
-However if the need arises, please feel free to make an appointment to discuss the matter with your child's Class Teacher, Annette Diassinas, our Assistant Principal, or myself.
+Throughout the year you will be given opportunities to be involved in our community and to familiarise yourself with your child's learning programs.
+If the need arises, you are most welcome to make an appointment to discuss any matter with your child's Class Teacher, Paula Clark (Assistant Principal), or myself.